bpradana/failsafe/README.md

 3. **Monitor Metrics**: Use metrics middleware to track retry behavior in production
 4. **Appropriate Jitter**: Use jitter to prevent thundering herd problems
 5. **Error Classification**: Implement proper error filters to avoid retrying permanent failures
+6. **Async Mode Usage**: Use async mode for fire-and-forget operations with proper hooks for monitoring

 ## Examples